 - Check the engineering report from your temporary structure rental company.
-Look for the MRI to see how durable the structure is in bad weather.
-Then check to see if the package is designed specifically for your project, adjusting for such things as intended use and location.
+Look for the MRI to see how durable their structures are for bad weather.
+Then check to see if the report package is designed specifically for your project, adjusting for such things as intended use and location.
 Did your report appear immediately?
 If so, you probably have a tent.
 Because it incorporates a detailed project and site review, the configuration and installation plan of a TFS requires a typical lead time of a week to design a project-specific package.

 - Another indicator is where your structure comes from.
-Tension fabric structures are only serviced by a few expert companies, who typically will ship their highly engineered component parts across state lines to deliver your structure.
+Tension fabric structures are only serviced by a few expert companies that will deliver their highly engineered structure components across state lines.
 Tent companies, by contrast, are in every major city, storing their structures in local warehouses.
-If you can find a comparable product in a nearby major city, most likely you have a tent.
+If you can find a comparable product in a nearby major city, you most likely have a tent.

-- Check frame size and bolt size used to connect the frame see how they compare.
+- Check the frame size and bolt type used to connect it and see how they compare.
 Are they using an extrusion?
 What size and how many stakes are they using to anchor the tent?
-Do they talk about uplift resistance, pull tests, or know what a dynamometer is to measure uplift?
+Do they talk about uplift resistance, pull tests, or use a dynamometer to measure uplift?

-- Do they use horizontal tensioning (described above) on their structure or just down (vertical) tension?
-Very few tents use horizontal tension and this is a key differentiator.
+- Do they use horizontal tensioning (described above) on their structure or just downward (vertical) tension?
+This is a key differentiator, as few tents use this type.

 - What kind of equipment do they use to do the install?
-Some tents can use small forklifts and scissor lifts and others, like Allsite, will use heavy duty equipment.
-This might include a 10k reach forklift, a 60’ manlift, or, for larger applications, a 60 ton crane.
-Most tent installations are done on the ground with unskilled labor, while a good portion of the TFS installation is done in the air in man lifts with skilled installers and equipment operators.
+Some tents are built with small forklifts and scissor lifts, while tension structures use heavy duty equipment.
+This might include a 10k reach forklift, a 60’ manlift, or even a 60 ton crane for larger applications.
+Most tent installations are done on the ground with unskilled labor, while a good portion of the TFS installation is done in the air in manlifts with skilled installment workers and equipment operators.